 What does it cost to be seen at the Student Health Center?

-Do I need health insurance in order to get care at the Health Center?
+Do I need health insurance in order to get care at the Student Health Center?

-The OCC Student Health Center does not provide health insurance, but the health center staff can give you information about low-cost insurance plans available for college students.
+The Student Health Center does not provide health insurance, but can provide you with information about low-cost insurance plans available for college students.
 Click here for information on health insurance options for students.

 What if I don’t know where to go to receive affordable medical help?